SII: Please briefly describe your work

 PLE: The Societal Challenges Division focuses on harnessing technological innovation to solving substantial problems in society and the public sector in Israel and worldwide, and on developing solutions for the lack of skilled workers in the high-tech industry by increasing the number and variety of employees in this sector.
 The division operates according to the double bottom line principle and takes into account the social profit generated by the project, along with its economic value.

-In my role, I develop and operate programs to harness the hi-tech industry to find solutions for a variety of substantial social and public needs in Israel and to the UN’s Sustainable Development Goals globally.
+I develop and operate programs to harness the hi-tech industry to find solutions for a variety of substantial social and public needs in Israel and to the UN’s Sustainable Development Goals globally.
 This includes identifying these needs and mediating between them and the Israeli entrepreneurial community by encouraging and creating demand for technological solutions.

 SII: Name three principle values that you associate with your work?